erichosick/erichosick.github.com/_posts/2014-10-15-design-mechanisms-and-maps.md

 ## Introduction

-Mechanisms give programmers more flexible ways to use mapping algorithms in their programs (see our prior post: [mechanisms and policies][mechanisms-policy-link]).
+Mechanisms give programmers more flexible ways to use mapping algorithms in their programs (see our prior post on what [mechanisms and policies][mechanisms-policy-link] are).

 > Hay!
-Emitters are not coupled to any framework.
-You can use them in your Javascript programs with just this small npm: [mech-emit](https://www.npmjs.org/package/mech-emit).
+Mechanisms like emitters and maps are not coupled to any framework.
+You can use them in your Javascript programs by 'npm installing' small npms like [emitters](https://www.npmjs.org/package/mech-emit) and [maps][mech-math-npm-link].

 In this post, we will show how we can implement [mapping][mech-math-map-link] using [mechanisms][mechanisms-policy-link] and [emitters][mech-emit-link].